Why Having a Strong Company Culture is a Competitive Advantage in Today’s Environment

 For example, a workplace culture focused on profitability doesn’t mind asking employees to work some weekends to finish the job.
 However, a workplace culture centered around work-life balance never lets the job interfere with or damage employees’ lives outside the office.

-Why Is the Culture at Work Important
+Why is the Culture at Work Important

 Here are a few reasons why workplace culture should be a top priority for your business:

-• 67% of leaders and employees said, "culture is more important than strategy or operations."
+• 67% of leaders and employees said culture is more important than strategy or operations.

 • Disengaged employees are 8x more likely than engaged employees to leave a job for a better culture.